Muszchrom/Library/readme.md

 `NEXTAUTH_URL=http://localhost:3000/`
 And to get secret key run this command in ubuntu: `openssl rand -base64 32`

+### Backend
+If after building the application, the backed container does not start, you need to remove the migrated folders

 ### Gateway
 * Role:
   * 1 - Admin